openshift-kni/cnf-features-deploy/feature-configs/cn-ran-overlays/README.md

 The [`ran-profile`](ran-profile) directory contains the Kustomize profile for deployment of DU integration features, namely:
 - SCTP MachineConfig patch
 - Performance addon operator and DU performance profile
-- PTP operator and slave profile
+- PTP operator and client profile
 - SR-IOV operator and associated profiles

 ## The manifest structure